 As a digital marketer, I am increasingly drawn to hobbies and creative outlets that aren’t reliant on the internet, computers or even electricity.
 And I’m not alone.
 I have colleagues taking up hobbies like boat making, home brewing and even knitting.
 After a long day at the office, it’s nice to work with your hands and make something tangible to balance out those clever tweets or landing pages with a 5% conversion rate.

-The gardening bug really hit as I moved into a new home a few years ago.
+Although a nature advocate for decades, the gardening bug really hit as I moved into a new home a few years ago.
 I set up a temporary garden that first season, to understand the physical conditions of my yard: the path of the sun, the wildlife, etc. Surprisingly, about 20 feet away from my garden, a rogue tomato plant grew.
 It didn’t look like any of the others I had planted.
 A seed must have been kicked up as the yard was being graded, or maybe a bird brought it over.
 Regardless of how, it wasn’t inside the raised bed I had built, so I neglected it.
 I never really watered it.
 And I think I even mowed over it once.
 But it persevered, eventually bearing tomato fruit that put my actual garden tomatoes to shame.
 Hands down, it was the biggest, most delicious and best tomato I’ve ever had.